 How to Treat Sun Damaged Skin: A Florida Guide

+To treat sun-damaged skin, pair consistent home care (a morning vitamin C antioxidant, a nightly retinoid, and daily broad-spectrum SPF) with professional resurfacing and brightening facials, plus disciplined sun protection you can actually keep up with in Florida heat.
 You're probably dealing with some version of this right now.
 Your skin looks a little darker in certain spots than it did a year ago.
 Makeup doesn't sit as smoothly.
 The texture on your cheeks, chest, or forehead feels rougher.
 Maybe you've tried brightening products before, but living in Southwest Florida makes everything harder.
 You sweat, your sunscreen shifts, and every walk to the car feels like it undoes your progress.

 That's the part generic skincare advice usually misses.
 Treating sun damage in a dry climate is one thing.
 Treating it in Fort Myers heat and humidity is different.
 Skin gets more reactive after resurfacing, sunscreen can slide on damp skin, and post-treatment pigment can come right back if you don't protect the barrier carefully during healing.